bolu61/layer/README.md

 # Layer

-A dead simple tool for pipelining sequences of commands.
-Automatically cashes artifacts.
+A dead simple tool for pipelining sequences of commands that automatically cashes artifacts.

 # Requirements